 As global demand for biofuels rises, their production can contribute to the conversion of land such as forests and wetlands into agricultural land, leading to increased greenhouse gas emissions.
 These emissions from indirect land use change (ILUC) can significantly reduce or even wipe out the greenhouse gas savings from biofuels.

 To account for this, in October 2012 the European Commission proposed amending the Fuel Quality Directive to include ILUC factors in the reporting of the greenhouse gas emission savings from biofuels under the directive.

 Food-based biofuels and bioliquids often contribute to land conversion.
 The Commission has therefore also proposed limiting the amount of food-based biofuels that can be counted towards the EU's target of reaching a 10% share of renewable energy in the transport sector by 2020.
 The proposed limit for food-based biofuels is 5%, the current consumption level.

 This limit will allow non-food based biofuels to make a greater contribution to meeting the 10% target.
 Second- and third-generation biofuels produced from materials that do not create an additional demand for land, including algae, straw and various types of waste, have low or no ILUC emissions.

 More information and useful documents relating to biofuels and indirect land use change can be found under the documentation and studies tabs above.

 Besides reducing the greenhouse gas intensity of fuels, the legislation also governs other elements of fuel quality primarily linked to air pollutant emissions.
-Thanks to the mandatory introduction of sulphur-free fuels under the directive, by 2009 the average sulphur content of petrol and diesel had fallen below 10 ppm, from 50 ppm and over 200 ppm respectively in 2001.
+Thanks to the mandatory introduction of sulphur-free fuels under the directive, by 2009 the average sulphur content of petrol and diesel was below 10 ppm.

 Fuel quality monitoring reports can be found under the documentation tab above.